Maximum Working Load (MWL)

-Maximum Working Load (MWL) is the load at which a block will happily function without excessive friction or permanent deformation.
+Maximum Working Load (MWL) is the load at which a block, line or other piece of gear will happily function without excessive friction or permanent deformation.
 It is usually one half of the fitting’s breaking load or breaking strength, the load at or around which you can expect a major failure of some part of its structure.

 If you want to get a better idea if you’re OK, you can connect one of Spinlock’s new Load Cells, and determine a numerical value (which of course may fluctuate, such as during a jibe).
 This is useful info onboard a big racing boat, where loads are often huge.

-When selecting blocks there are a lot of different things to consider such as the total load, the acceptable amount of friction, and the bulk, or size, of the system.
+When selecting blocks there are a lot of different things to consider such as the total load, the acceptable amount of friction, and the bulk or size of the system.
 An example is using Ronstan’s Series 20 blocks versus Harken’s 40mm Carbo Airblock.
 The MWL of the blocks is essentially the same, but the Harken block is twice the size of the Ronstan, costs more than twice as much, but since larger diameter almost always translates into less friction an argument could be made either way, it just depends on the application.